iketiunn/restful-google-form/README.md

 #### API

 `[POST] /api/forms/:formId`
-will only return text 200/400, just check it with the http status and the form meta
+will only return texted http status code, just check it with the http status and the form meta

 #### Supported Question type